 The under-represented groups we look at primarily relate to the protected characteristics as defined in the UK Equality Act 2010.
-In addition we seek to address under-representation in relation to age, disability, ethnicity, gender, LGBTQ+, religion or belief, socioeconomic background and geographical location outside London and the South East.
-However, this isn’t a definitive list and we welcome applications from projects which address underrepresentation in ways not mentioned above.
+In addition we seek to address under-representation in relation to regional participation, socioeconomic background and regional participation outside London and the South East, although this isn’t a definitive list and we welcome applications from projects which address underrepresentation in ways not mentioned above.

 To achieve the Standards, projects must demonstrate commitment to inclusion and meet the criteria in at least two of the following four areas: A) on-screen representation, B) creative leadership, C) industry access and training opportunities* and D) distribution and exhibition strategies.

 By challenging projects to meet the criteria, the Standards aim to encourage behavioural change and inspire project leaders to use more inclusive practices – both in creative content and recruitment.